-We are preparing for a Phase 2 clinical study of MultiStem administration to patients that have suffered a myocardial infarction and are planning to initiate the study in 2014.
-In 2013, we were awarded a grant from the National Institutes of Health for up to \$2.8 million to support funding the program.
+We are preparing for a Phase 2 clinical study of MultiStem administration to patients that have suffered an AMI, which we anticipate will commence in the second quarter of 2015.
+In 2013, we were awarded a grant from the National Institutes of Health for up to \$2.8 million to support the funding of the program.